vlocityinc/vlocity_build/README.md

 `packExport`: Export from a Salesforce org into a DataPack Directory
 `packDeploy`: Deploy all contents of a DataPacks Directory
-`packBuildFile`: Build a DataPacks Directory into a DataPack file of
+`packGetDiffsAndDeploy`: Deploy only files that are modified compared to the target Org `packBuildFile`: Build a DataPacks Directory into a DataPack file of
 `packExpandFile`: Create a DataPack Directory from a previosuly exported file